Witch's Love

 Witch's Love (Korean: 마녀의 사랑) is a 2018 South Korean television series starring Yoon So-hee, Hyun Woo, Lee Hong-bin, Kim Young-ok, and Go Soo-hee.
-It aired on MBN's Wednesdays and Thursdays at 23:00 (KST) time slot from July 25 to August 30, 2018.
+It aired on MBN from July 25 to August 30, 2018, every Wednesday and Thursday at 23:00 (KST).

 Synopsis

 The series tells the stories of modern-day witches as they explore romance.

-Kang Cho-hong is an innocent witch who lives with her two grandmas who own a rice soup place.

-Ma Sung-Tae is a businessman who has had childhood trauma.
+Kang Cho-hong is an innocent witch who lives with her two grandmothers who own a rice soup restaurant.
+Ma Sung-tae is a businessman who has had childhood trauma.
 He wants to find who was responsible for it and where he had his accident.

-He meets Kang cho and this will change their lives forever...
+He meets Cho-hong and this will change their lives forever.